 Apple has launched a new out-of-warranty repair program for some iPhone 5 models that may have defective batteries.

-Apple has initiated a new iPhone 5 battery replacement program to repair "a very small percentage" of iPhone 5 models sold between September 2012 and January 2013, according to a new support website the company has posted.
+2012 and January 2013, according to a new support website the company has posted.

 All of these devices are out of Apple's standard 1-year warranty, but the company will be providing replacement units for affected users free of charge.
 The devices "may suddenly experience shorter battery life or need to be charged more frequently."